 Every new mother, whether this is her first or fourth baby, worries "is

 my baby getting enough to eat?"
-Especially in the first week or so
+Especially in the first week or so—while

--- while your milk volume is building and the signs of an adequate
+your milk volume is building and the signs of an adequate feeding are

-that your colostrum/breast milk is coming out and feeding your baby is a
+colostrum/breast milk is coming out and feeding your baby is a gush of

 immediately following a breastfeeding.
 Another sign of colostrum/milk